 A MOTHER from Lerwick who assaulted a boy in revenge for apparently bullying her son before mocking another child’s disability has been fined.

-Procurator fiscal Duncan Mackenzie told Lerwick Sheriff Court on Wednesday that Flynn became “enraged” after she saw the 13 year old playing football with other kids because she believed he had been bullying her son.
+Procurator fiscal Duncan Mackenzie told Lerwick Sheriff Court on Wednesday that the woman became “enraged” after she saw the 13 year old playing football with other kids because she believed he had been bullying her son.

 She struck him before shouting and swearing at him.